Tahira25/feup-iart/README.md

 ##### File contents

-28 PD patients are asked to say only the sustained vowels 'a' and 'o' three times respectively which makes a total of 168 recordings (each subject has 6 voice samples) The voice samples in the test data file are given in the following order:
+28 PD patients are asked to say only the sustained vowels 'a' and 'o' three times respectively which makes a total of 168 recordings (each subject has 6 voice samples).
+The voice samples in the test data file are given in the following order:

 sample# - corresponding voice samples
-1-3: sustained vowel (aaaâ€¦â€¦)
+1-3: sustained vowel (aaaa)
-4-6: sustained vowel (oooâ€¦â€¦)
+4-6: sustained vowel (oooo)

 #### Test Data syntax